Why It Matters

 What You Get

-A single pixel_position integer per item, applied uniformly across the entire response shape.
-No source-of-pixel flags, no separate per-block fields — one number per element, identical for every result type.
+An integer pixel_position and a full pixel_box: {x, y, w, h} on every item across the entire response shape.
+No source-of-pixel flags, no separate per-block fields — one consistent shape for every result type, every engine.

 pixel_position=true on /api/search or /api/search/quick.
-Defaults to false; default-off responses are byte-identical to today.organic[] item, plus aiOverview, featuredSnippet, knowledgePanel, peopleAlsoAsk[], ads.top[], shopping[], videos[], localPack[], and relatedSearches[] when present.metadata.pixelPositionUnavailable: 'free_tier' and no pixel fields.pixel_position=true costs the same as one without.pixel_position field; integrate with a fallback to ordinal rank in those cases.Compare
+Defaults to false; default-off responses are byte-identical to today.organic[] item, plus aiOverview, featuredSnippet, knowledgePanel, peopleAlsoAsk[], ads.top[], shopping[], videos[], localPack[], and relatedSearches[] when present.pixel_positionpixel_position < 768 are above the fold.pixel_box NEW{ x, y, w, h } — left offset, top offset, width, and height of the element's bounding box, all in pixels at the 1366×768 viewport.
+Use this to compute element area, centerpoint, viewport intersection, or build pixel-accurate SERP heatmaps.
+Returned alongside pixel_position at no extra cost; pixel_box.y is identical to pixel_position by construction.metadata.pixelPositionUnavailable: 'free_tier' and no pixel fields.pixel_position=true costs the same as one without — and you get full pixel_box geometry in the same call.pixel_position / pixel_box; integrate with a fallback to ordinal rank in those cases.Compare

 Pixel Position vs. SerpAPI & DataForSEO